stickytools/sticky-locking/README.md

 ## Overview

-**StickyLocking** is a general purpose embedded lock manager which  allows for locking any resource hierarchy.
-Installable Lock modes allow for custimization of the locking system that can meet the needs of almost any locking scenario.

-It offers multiple levels of locking for various use cases.

-### **Hierarchical Locker**
+**StickyLocking** A general purpose embedded hierarchical lock manager used to build highly concurrent applications of all types.

 Sticky Locking provides the `Locker` class which is a high-level locking system designed to facilitate many different concurrency use cases including simple readers-writer locks which provide shared access for read operations and